yinxiangshi/SMAPI/docs/technical/mod-package.md

   breakpoints](https://docs.microsoft.com/en-us/visualstudio/debugger/using-breakpoints?view=vs-2019)
   in your code while the game is running, or [make simple changes to the mod code without needing to restart the game](https://docs.microsoft.com/en-us/visualstudio/debugger/edit-and-continue?view=vs-2019).
   This is disabled on Linux/Mac due to limitations with the Mono wrapper.

 * **Preconfigure common settings:**
-  The package automatically enables `.pdb` files (so error logs show line numbers to simplify debugging), and enables support for the simplified `.csproj` format.
+  The package automatically enables `.pdb` files (so error logs show line numbers to simplify debugging), and enables support for the simplified SDK-style `.csproj` format.

 * **Add code warnings:**
   The package runs code analysis on your mod and raises warnings for some common errors or